ECronin1973/WSAA-Project/README.md

 This project focuses on examining road fatalities in Ireland over the past five years, highlighting monthly patterns to identify trends in fatality rates—whether they have risen or declined.
 It also analyzes fatalities relative to the population size, offering insights into deaths per million inhabitants.
 Additionally, the project features an API that allows users to efficiently update or remove data, providing a flexible and intuitive user experience.

+### Limitations to Task
+The task of reading, writing, deleting, and modifying content stored in the API located at https://ws.cso.ie/public/api.restful/PxStat.Data.Cube_API.ReadDataset/ROA29/JSON-stat/1.0/en, required interacting with the API using HTTP methods (GET, POST, PUT, DELETE).
+However, the API is a read-only API (it only supports GET requests for fetching data).
+It does not support POST, PUT, or DELETE operations for modifying data.
+In order to complete this task which requires full CRUD (Create, Read, Update, Delete) operations, the following was completed:

+- Fetch the data from the API using GET.
+- Stored the data locally in file five_yr_fatalities.csv.
+- A custom API (using Flask) was implemented to allow CRUD operations on the locally stored data.

 ## Author

 - Name: Edward Cronin